Subscription Modal Banner

 • Transmission: Automatic

-How Do I Maximize My Car’s Fuel Efficiency?
+How to Maximize Your Car’s Fuel Efficiency

 If you buy an already fuel-efficient car, is there a way to further maximize its fuel efficiency?
 The answer is yes.
 There are things you can actively do as a responsible car owner and driver to improve your car’s fuel consumption.